austinmcconnell/jupyter-notebook/README.md

 jupyter nbconvert --to slides --no-input notebooks/presentation.ipynb
 ```

+### Export the HTML Slides as PDF

+Open the HTLM slides in **Safari** (this trick does not work in Chrome as of 2/1/2024)

+Append `?print-pdf` to the end of the url.
+Remove `#/` before appending

+Press ctrl-P, change layout to landscape, set margins to none, then click Save as PDF

 ### Export as PDF

+Exporting as a PDF using nbconvert does not take into account the "Slide Type" setting for each cell.
+Every cell will be included in the output PDF.
+It is still possible to exclude input code cells and only show output cells by adding `--no-input` to the cli command.

+This looks very nice for generating more technical documents.
+All  notebook markdown fields will be displayed.
+Can tell a good technical story this way!

 To enable exporting as as PDF, install host-level PDF-related dependencies with